ZAHIRULCODER/mapup.ai_fullstack_assignment/README.md

 # Real Time Chart visualizer using Websockets and Queue

 This project consists of a frontend and backend, both of which can be run locally.
 Follow the steps below to set up and start each part of the project.
+(Please try to setup locally and use and download the .csv file and upload)

+## Demo credentials

+- email: zahirul@gmail.com
+- pass: 123456

+---

+## Demo credentials

+- email: zahirul@gmail.com
+- pass: 123456

 ---